-Several antisense siRNAs targeted towards HBsAg transcripts have achieved mRNA degradation in pre-clinical or clinical evaluation.
-Among these, ARC 520 is of interest, which, directed towards HBV RNA transcripts, reduces the synthesis of HBV DNA and viral proteins[138].
+Several antisense short interfering RNAs targeted towards HBsAg transcripts have achieved mRNA degradation in pre-clinical or clinical evaluation.
+Among these, ARC 520 is of interest.
+It is directed towards HBV RNA transcripts and reduces the synthesis of HBV DNA and viral proteins[138].
 Regarding cccDNA targeting, several DNA cleavage enzymes have been tested in experimental models and preliminary data seem encouraging[132].

-In addition, experimental studies are directed to obtain a regulation of the immune-system disfunction with new drugs or therapeutic vaccines[139-150].
+In addition, experimental studies are underway to develop new drugs or therapeutic vaccines that may regulate the immune-system dysfunction in hepatitis B[139-150].

 CONCLUSION

-The universal HBV vaccination of newborns has produced significant results in countries where, responding to the demand of the WHO, it has been correctly applied.
-Nevertheless, in several developing countries socio-economic reasons impaired the application of HBV vaccination and this delays the achievement of a global reduction in HBV endemicity.
-On the other hand, the vaccination on a voluntary basis of the adults at risk of HBV infection has failed to contribute to the project of a progressive reduction of the levels of endemicity.
-This being the case, we believe that other 2-3 decades of an extensive application of the universal HBV vaccination will be needed to achieve a substantial reduction of HBV spread.
+The universal HBV vaccination of new-borns has produced significant results in countries where, responding to the demand of the World Health Organization, it has been correctly applied.
+Nevertheless, in several developing countries, socio-economic reasons have impaired the application of HBV vaccination, delaying the achievement of a global reduction in HBV endemicity.
+Also, the vaccination on a voluntary basis of adults at risk of HBV infection has failed to contribute to the project of a progressive reduction of the levels of endemicity.
+This being the case, we believe that an additional 2-3 decades of extensive application of the universal HBV vaccination will be needed to achieve a substantial reduction of HBV spread.

-Within the ambitious project for the eradication of HBV infection, an effective contribution is also expected from extensive information campaigns on how to acquire the infection and how to prevent it.
-So far, information campaigns have been occasional and limited to certain risk categories in many countries and therefore have not substantially contributed to reduce HBV endemicity.
+Another aspect of the ambitious project to eradicate HBV infection is the extensive information campaign on how to acquire the infection and how to prevent it.
+So far, information campaigns have been occasional and limited to certain risk categories in many countries and therefore have not substantially contributed to the reduction of HBV endemicity.

-Good news come from the therapeutic management of chronic hepatitis B. In fact, the new nucleo(t)side analogues (ETV, TDF and TAF) which effectively suppress HBV replication may be used for a very long period with no risk to induce viral resistance.
-In addition, new drugs for the complete eradication of HBV replication and thus able to ensure a complete cure are currently being experimented and will be very likely to be available in the next decade.
+Good news comes from the therapeutic management of chronic hepatitis B. In fact, the new nucleos(t)ide analogues (ETV, TDF and TAF) that effectively suppress HBV replication may be used for a very long period with no risk to induce viral resistance.
+In addition, new drugs for the complete eradication of HBV replication, thus ensuring a complete cure, are currently being developed and will be very likely be available in the next decade.

-The set of the data reported here suggests that a prolonged extended application of the universal HBV vaccination of new-borns and the utilization of the high genetic barrier analogous nucleo(t)sides and, in the near future, of some of the drugs today in the experimental phase will allow in the next 2-3 decades a strong reduction of HBV endemicity, and possibly the eradication of HBV infection.
+The set of data reported here suggests that prolonged extended application of the universal HBV vaccination of new-borns and the utilization of the high genetic barrier to resistance nucleos(t)ide analogues and, in the near future, of some drugs today in experimental development will allow for, in the next 2-3 decades, a strong reduction of HBV endemicity and possibly the eradication of HBV infection.

 REFERENCES